 I feel like I’m growing up a lot here because like before like if I was in Temecula or California or wherever I used to live like I wouldn’t do anything.
 I would just sit on my butt and watch TV and I was just a lazy person.
 But like now that I’m actually doing work I feel like a better person.
 Like you know I’m actually doing something to help other people.

-The following quotes are reflections made by the people about two months after they return to normal life.
+The following quotes are reflections made by the people about two months after they returned to normal life.

 In modern life there’s almost too much to choose from so I’m not really sure what to do… We could do anything.
 We could get a Masters in anything and recreate ourselves and become anything, make any amount of money, have any amount of kids.
 It’s overwhelming.
 You know, I’m not sure exactly which one to pick.